fvnkhead/RingSpawns/README.md

 You spawn near your _most recently_ spawned teammate, which, on the average, puts you close to your team where the action is occurring.
-If there are no teammates alive or in the game, the algorithm tries to put you at a 75 meter distance from the average enemy position.
+If there are no teammates alive or in the game, the algorithm tries to put you at a 75 meter distance from the median enemy position.

 ### Not playing in the same area